When I Come Around: Critical reception

-Music & Media commented, "We asked Nick Lowe, one-time producer in the first wave of punk, what's the difference between then and now?
+David Stubbs from Melody Maker felt the band is "threatening to get caught up in the tramlines of Rainbow's 'Since You've Been Gone' in the opening chords [of the song]".
+Pan-European magazine Music & Media commented, "We asked Nick Lowe, one-time producer in the first wave of punk, what's the difference between then and now?
 He answered: 'Green Day can really play.'
 Life is sometimes so simple."
-British magazine Music Week gave "When I Come Around" three out of five, writing, "The fourth track to be lifted from their gold-selling Dookie album lacks the character and charm of 'Basket Case' but shouldn't harm their chart fortunes if their US success is anything to go by."
+A reviewer from Music Week gave "When I Come Around" three out of five, writing, "The fourth track to be lifted from their gold-selling Dookie album lacks the character and charm of 'Basket Case' but shouldn't harm their chart fortunes if their US success is anything to go by."
+Sylvia Patterson from NME named it "their least frantic rouser to date [...] but nonetheless it's a mutant sun-ripe beef tomato of a pop guitar romp featuring the rhyming of "loser" with "user" and — heck! — "accuser" just like they were The Monkees."
+Also Leesa Daniels from Smash Hits gave it three out of five, saying, "This is much slower than 'Basket Case', but it's still got that really catchy hook-line."